Simultaneous communication: History/overview

+Following the failure of pure oralism to meet the needs of the deaf education system and its students, a number of philosophies to re-introduce manual communication in some form became prominent in the United States in the 1970s.
+The rise of SimCom is associated with the language planning movement in the United States towards the use of manually coded language, specifically manually coded English, which heavily modified existing ASL lexical items so that they could be matched to, and theoretically co-articulated with, spoken English utterances.
+SimCom was a major feature of Total communication, which was a collection of educational strategies and philosophies dedicated to integrating as many possible communication strategies in order accommodate students needing manual communication while continuing to emphasize spoken language.

+While SimCom remains a strategy used by a variety of people in a number of different environments, the Total Communication (TC) approach in education has increasingly given way in modern Deaf education to the bilingual–bicultural education (Bi-Bi) approach, which frequently involves the instruction of English as a second language, affirming a Deaf student's ability to benefit from learning a sign language natively while continuing to encourage English acquisition without making established English fluency a pre-requisite for accessing content area education and socialization with peers.

 Studies/research

-Positive approaches
+Proposed Advantages

 According to a study done in 1984, it was found that compared with haphazard instruction involving no language approach whatsoever, Total Communication was proved to be beneficial when combined with the correct approach.

 One study entitled "Intelligibility of speech produced during simultaneous communication", 12 hearing impaired individuals were asked to audit the audio samples of 4 hearing sign language experts who had produced recordings of a Simultaneous Communication (SC) sample and a Speech Alone (SA) sample.
 The 12 hearing impaired individuals were asked to then determine which speech produced was clearer.
 After listening to both audio samples, hearing impaired listeners agreed that both SC and SA were intelligible, which is supported by previous research.
 Since the intelligibility of the speech was kept on par with English grammar, the study results indicate that SC is a positive tool to use with Deaf and Hard of Hearing children as a language model and for Deaf/Hard of Hearing adults to keep using.

 Another study showed the difference between a control group, families who participated in an intervention program that offered services such as classes on Total Communication, private teachers for the child and a deaf adult who came to the families house, and another group of families who used TC, but did not have as much intervention as the control group.
 The results showed that intervention did work, and that it positively correlated with the communication skills show by the control group's children.
 The children showed advanced cognitive skills, including comprehension and expression, specifically related to time.